ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 ### Component

 > ⚠️ aku should be running with a same version in all Pods, and the aku configuration files should have same values.
-Basically, aku and aku configuration file are included in the Alibase container image.
+Basically, aku and aku configuration file are included in the Altibase container image.
 >
 > Altibase Server and aku should be executed within the same container.